 Pere Lachaise Cemetery: If you think a cemetery is not the best of places to visit when in Paris during your French Open Tennis tour, then the Pere Lachaise Cemetery will help you see things from a new perspective.
 The cemetery is the final resting place of many famous French and foreign figures, including Oscar Wilde and Jim Morrison.

-To create a custom French Open Tennis tour that allows you to see the best in tennis, and the best of Paris, contact the travel experts at Roadtrips today.
+To create a custom French Open Tennis tour that allows you to see the best in tennis tournaments, and the best of Paris, contact the travel experts at Roadtrips today.
 With access to unique VIP experiences, tours, hotels and more, we can put together a memorable trip for you and your guests.